stepin104418/Time_to_code/README.md

 # Time_to_code
-Time to code exercises from the course C programming and unit testing
+Time to code exercises from the course C programming and unit testing built using codeblocks